aisystant/docs/docs/en/systems-thinking-introduction/creation-and-development/perform-the-simulation-7-4-professional-communities-on-sota-methods.md

 title: 'Perform the Simulation: 7.4.
 Professional Communities on Sota-Methods'
 ---

-# Perform the Simulation: 7.4.
-Professional Communities on Sota-Methods
+# Perform Modeling: 7.4.
+Professional Communities Using Sota-Methods

-### Familiarize Yourself with Examples

-**Record the Professional Communities You Participate In (or Have Participated In).** Make notes as needed for further development.
-For instance, in the “Notes” column, jot down a future idea that comes to mind.
-By noting it immediately, you increase your chances of bringing it to fruition in the future.
+Review the examples.
+Record the professional communities in which you participate (or have participated).
+Make notes for future development as needed.
+For instance, in the "Notes" column, you can jot down an idea for the future that comes to mind.
+By noting it immediately, you have a better chance to implement it later.

-Find the corresponding task number in the modeling workspace and complete all its parts.
+Find the corresponding task number in your modeling workspace and complete all its points.